 Learning how to drive a stick shift takes a little bit of time, but it’s rewarding and much simpler than it sounds.
 Driving a stick, you feel a connection to your car that is difficult to reproduce with an automatic transmission.
 Additionally, motorists who can operate a manual transmission are able to drive virtually any type of automobile, anywhere in the world — including in countries where renting an automatic is easier said than done.

 Three-speed manual transmissions were common in the 1940s, the 1950s, and even the 1960s; the original Ford Mustang came standard with a three-speed.
-Engineering departments added gears as technology improved, and as cars got faster and more efficient.
+Engineering departments added gears as technology improved, and as cars got faster and the need for efficiency increased.
 The four-speed manual became the norm for decades, then five, and now six.
 However, some high-end sports cars — like the Porsche 911 — offer seven gears.

 Believe it or not, a transmission that shifts gears on its own was once considered a luxury, and it was an expensive option on many models for a long time.
 Browse the local classifieds and you’ll inevitably notice the automatic transmission has become as widespread as power windows and air conditioning.

 There are two basic types of automatic transmissions.
-A traditional automatic is connected to the engine via a hydraulic torque converter, and a dual-clutch automatic relies on a pair of clutches.
+A traditional automatic is connected to the engine via a hydraulic torque converter, and a dual-clutch automatic relies on — you guessed it; nice work — a pair of clutches.
 Both can change gears without any input from the driver.
 The process is done hydraulically or electronically by monitoring important parameters such as the position of the throttle pedal, the speed that the car is traveling at, and the engine’s revolutions.
 In many automatic cars, the gears can be selected manually using either the shift lever or paddles mounted behind the steering wheel.

 Having only two pedals offers many advantages.
 It’s almost impossible to stall the engine with this configuration, and an automatic car tends to be smoother and more comfortable to drive than a stick-shift, especially in stop-and-go traffic.
 An automatic typically requires less maintenance than a manual as well, though that can vary from model to model.
 Finally, a dual-clutch automatic gearbox often shifts gears in mere milliseconds for greater performance and efficiency.